FSU-SP2023-SELab/sneslite/README.md

 This project requires the [SFML multimedia library](https://www.sfml-dev.org/).
 This can be installed on Ubuntu-based systems with `apt install libsfml-dev`.

 ## Installation
-Download and run the precompiled binary from releases.

-### Building project from source
-To build from source, run `make` in the root folder.
+To build from source, run `make all` in the root folder.

 ## Documentation
 Insert link here after compiled and uploaded to external source